 Required courses depend on the area of specialization (see below) and the undergraduate background of the student; however, the PhD program requires registration in a combination of coursework and thesis research comprising the equivalent of a minimum of \star 36.
 This normally consists of a minimum of \star 6 graded courses (equivalent to two single-term graduate-level graded courses) and a thesis.
 Where graded credits are required as part of the formal coursework toward a PhD degree, project courses or individual study courses may not be included in the minimal requirements.
 These include BIOL 490, 498, or 499, or similar courses in other departments or faculties at the 400, 500, or 600 level.
-The Associate Chair (Graduate Studies), with the advice from the co-ordinator of the RIG under which a particular graduate program is administered, will maintain a current list of excluded credirement on the recommendation of the supervisory committee with approval of the Associate Chair (Graduate Studies).
+The Associate Chair (Graduate Studies), with the advice from the co-ordinator of the RIG under which a particular graduate program is administered, will maintain a current list of excluded courses.
+These courses may be taken for credit in addition to the minimal graded requirement on the recommendation of the supervisory committee with approval of the Associate Chair (Graduate Studies).